cloudflare/cloudflare-docs/content/speed/optimization/images/troubleshooting/multiple-optimizations.md

 # Image optimization on optimized images

-Cloudflare's image optimization features will likely not help much if site owners are already optimizing their images in some way (Smush.it, etc.).
+Cloudflare's [image optimization features](/speed/optimization/images/) will likely not help much if you are already optimizing their images in some way (Smush.it, etc.).

-We would strongly recommend not activating two services on top of one another (Smush.it and Cloudflare's Polish, for example).
-Conflicts may occur if you are running two optimization services at the same time.
+Cloudflare recommends not activating other services on top of Cloudflare, because this setup can lead to unexpected outcomes and potential issues.